-Medical Device Clinical Evaluation Report Writing Capabilities
+Clinical Evaluation Report Services!

-EU 2017/745 Clinical Evaluation Report writing for new and those under transition.
 We provide a complete solution to manufacturers to ensure MDR compliance to meet NB expectations.
-Apply for a free detailed proposal with a statement of work.
+Ask online for a medical device CER proposal with a statement of work.

 Clinical Evaluation Report For Medical Devices

-MDR article 61- section 12 and Annex XIV – Part A- section 4 states the requirement for a CER.
-Complete clinical evidence collected during the clinical evaluation process is to be documented in CER and it shall be a part of the technical documentation which will support the assessment of the conformity of the device.
+New EU MDR Article 61, section 12 and Annex XIV – Part A, section 4 state the requirement for a clinical evaluation report for medical devices.
+Complete clinical evidence collected during the clinical evaluation process is to be documented in a CER and it shall be a part of the technical documentation which will support the assessment of the conformity of the device.

-MEDDEV 2.7/1 Rev.4 Clinical Evaluation: A Guide for Manufacturers and Notified Bodies Under regulation for Clinical Evaluation, and Stage 4 states about the requirement of a CER.
+MEDDEV 2.7/1 Rev.4 Clinical Evaluation: A Guide for Manufacturers and Notified Bodies Under regulation for Clinical Evaluation, and Stage 4 states the requirement of a CER.
 As per this guidance, the CER report should contain enough information to be read and understood by an independent party such as a regulatory authority or notified body.
-Thus, it should provide enough detail for understanding the search criteria adopted by the evaluators, data that are available, all assumptions made, and all conclusions reached.

-Step 1: Identify the scope of Clinical Evaluation.
+Step 1: Identify the scope of CER.

-Step 2: Clinical Evaluation Planning
+Step 2: CER Planning

 To plan a sound method for identifying, collecting, and analyzing the clinical data with the proper schedule and clinical evaluation team.
 Also, to develop the scope of the clinical evaluation to be conducted on the medical device.